Q1: What kind of organisation is INSO?

-A: INSO is an independent NGO (non-profit) registered in the United Kingdom.
+A: INSO is an independent NGO (non-profit) registered in The Hague, Netherlands.

-A: INSO is only available to other non-profit, non governmental organisations conducting humanitarian operations in accordance with the Red Cross Red Crescent Code of Conduct.
+A: INSO is only available to other non-profit, non governmental organisations conducting humanitarian operations.

 A: Yes, INSO is available to all humanitarian organisations, national or international.
 We welcome and encourage national NGOs to join and have special services such as training specifically dedicated to your needs.